brettz9/eslint-config-ash-nazg/README.md

 ## Rationale for changing required rules' configuration away from defaults

-- `func-style` - Declarations are simpler so using `declaration` option.
-    Arrow functions are convenient too, however, so enabling `allowArrowFunctions`.
 - `function-paren-newline` - The default multiline can get too long whereas "consistent" can be clean and short.
 - `multiline-ternary` - Inline ternary can be very readable when not